There is hope after diagnosis, and here are your infertility options.

-Initially, it’s often hard to accept you won’t share genetics with your baby when you use donor egg.
+Initially, it’s often hard to accept you won’t share genetics with your baby when you use a donor egg.
 However, when you look back at all the challenges and setbacks you’ve suffered, the prospect of carrying your own child provides a glimmer of hope at the end of this incredibly difficult journey.

 It’s an amazing sensation to feel your unborn child growing inside your tummy, as is nurturing and teaching your child as they take their own journey through life.
-Choosing donor egg is your opportunity to create a fairy-tale ending to your infertility story.
+Choosing a donor egg is your opportunity to create a fairy-tale ending to your infertility story.